 Questions to ask in evaluating technology:

-2. Does my use or purchase of technology meet real needs or market-generated wants?
+2. Does my purchase and use of technology meet real needs – or market-generated wants?

 I believe that caring for others is more important than amassing non-essential items.
 Companies push the constant drive for the latest and best by creating new wants.
 Real needs are relatively few.
 Few people have true need of continuous internet connection.
 Especially at the cost of being disconnected from those nearest and dearest to us.
 Or at the cost of failing in our responsibilities of caring for our loved ones and reaching out to others.